Chlamydia Trachomatis (Urine)

 Ask your healthcare provider what your test results mean for you.

-Normal results are negative, meaning that no chlamydia cells were found in your urine.
+Negative test results mean that no chlamydia cells were found in your urine.

 A positive result means that chlamydia bacteria were found and that you are likely